 MHM2 aims to work in ways that are Gracious, Just, Informed, Resolute and Hopeful.

 - Gracious: Focus on the issue not the person, particularly at challenging times.
 Be kind.

-- Informed: Speak from agreed, critical and contemporary understandings.
+- Reflective and Informed: Speak from agreed, critical and contemporary understandings.
 Know what you’re talking about.